PureHolisticWellness lotus logoPureHolisticWellness

 Rich in oleic acid, delivers deep hydration

-Rich in lutein — may improve skin elasticity.
+Rich in lutein, which may support skin elasticity.

 How to Use: